 Today the park’s wide trails provide an escape from the suburban sprawl of Northern Virginian.
 If you’re hoping for solace (and a parking spot), arrive before 9a.

 - Difficult Run Parking Lot ( 21 min)

-There is much to see here.
+This is also the secret southern entrance to Great Falls Park, and there is much to see here on this side.
 While the entire C&O Canal system is on the Maryland side of the river, George Washington’s Patowmack Company also planned a series of locks on the Virginia side to help boaters navigate around Great Falls.
 In 1793 Robert E. Lee’s father Lighthorse Harry Lee built a small town — which he called Matildaville, after his first wife — to provide housing for the canal builders.
 You can still see the locks and foundation of the Matildaville gristmill and iron foundry near the falls.

 Cyclists will appreciate the swoopy gravel trails which host the annual NoVa Epic Northern Tour race.
 Follow the trail southeast out of the parking lot to the Georgetown Pike crossing, where the trail turns north into Great Falls National Park.
 After the Great Falls overlook, head up through the North Lot to the Carriage Trail (closed to motorists) that connects to Riverbend Park.
 If you enjoy the riverside segment, you can continue on a spur that goes all the way to the southern border of Seneca Park and then track back and follow the loop to the right through the hills above Riverbend Park.

 - 9200 Old Dominion Dr, McLean, VA 22102 ( 21 min)